The Best Student Checking Accounts of September 2024

 It's important to consider how convenient the branch and ATM access is for parents or guardians.
 If parents want to deposit money to the student checking account, try to choose a bank that has branches or ATMs close to home.

-The disadvantage of online banks is that the only method of funding an account is through electronic funds transfers, which usually takes longer to clear than a cash deposit.
+The disadvantage of online banks is that the only method of funding an account is through electronic funds transfers, which usually take longer to clear than a cash deposit.

-Some banks, like Chase, may require parents to become an authorized user on a student’s checking account to deposit funds.
+Some banks, like Chase, may require parents to become authorized users of a student’s checking account to deposit funds.

 Online and mobile banking